VitalyPavlov/Kaggle_PLAsTiCC/README.md

 # Kaggle_PLAsTiCC
-My solution to PLAsTiCC Competition (0.98465 Private Leaderboard)
+My solution to PLAsTiCC Competition (0.98465 Private Leaderboard).
+The solution contains the blending of LightGBM and NN models.